From Amman to the Dead Sea via Petra and the Wadi Rum desert, visit the essential stops in this extraordinary kingdom

 Petra: Hotel in Wadi Musa (nights 3-5)

 We spend three nights in Wadi Musa, the town adjacent to Petra.
 Demand for rooms near Petra is very high; over the years, we have built relationships with several accommodations, which allows us to secure spots even during peak season.
-The hotels are simple but well located.
+The hotels are modest but well located.
 Some are within walking distance of the main entrance to the Red Rose City, others are no more than a 10-minute transfer away.
 Places we stay include Edom Hotel, Petra Plaza, Petra Palace, Amra Palace and La Maison among others.

 Wadi Rum: Exodus Private Camp (night 6)